-Lovejoy/Sier-Bath gear couplings are stocked in a wide assortment of configurations including C and F standard hubs and sleeves, Mill Motor hubs, Vertical Style, Floating Shaft, and Spacer designs.
-Continuous and flanged sleeve gear couplings are known for applications involving extended distances between shaft ends, mill motors, and limited end float situations.
-Nylon sleeve gear couplings are known for their effectiveness in motor/generator sets, motor/pump sets, and other light-duty industrial settings.
+Lovejoy/Sier-Bath gear coupling configurations include C and F standard hubs and sleeves, Mill Motor hubs, Vertical Style, Floating Shaft, and Spacer designs.
+Continuous and flanged sleeve gear couplings are known for applications with extended distances between shaft ends, mill motors, and limited end float situations.
+Nylon sleeve gear couplings are effective in motor/generator and motor/pump sets and other light-duty industrial settings.

 HercuFlex Gear Couplings

-HercuFlex gear couplings offer increased nominal torque, larger maximum bore size, and longer service life.
-Despite the advanced nature of these improvements, the HercuFlex Gear Coupling still utilizes the standard AGMA flange interface to ensure field interchangeability.
+HercuFlex gear couplings offer increased nominal torque, larger maximum bore size, longer service life, and still utilize the standard AGMA flange interface to ensure field interchangeability.

-Key features include 1.5 degrees of misalignment per gear mesh, stronger alloy steel hubs and sleeves (on the FX, CX, and FXL), improved fastener corrosion resistance, and advanced seal design for increased contamination resistance.
+Key features include 1.5 degrees of misalignment per gear mesh, stronger alloy steel hubs and sleeves (FX, CX, FXL), improved fastener corrosion resistance, and advanced seal design for contamination resistance.

 Grid couplings reduce vibration by as much as 30% and cushions shock loads to safeguard driving and driven equipment.
-The flexible nature of the spring-like grid absorbs impact energy by spreading it out over time and reducing the magnitude of the peak loads.
-This is possible because of the progressive contact that occurs between the curved profile of the hub teeth and the flexible grid.
+The flexible spring-like grid absorbs impact energy by spreading it out over time and reducing the magnitude of the peak loads.
+This is possible because of the progressive contact between the curved profile of the hub teeth and the flexible grid.

-Lovejoy has developed an innovative disc pack profile that is used in all Lovejoy disc coupling products and can accommodate 1/2 to 1-1/2 degrees of angular misalignment.
-These disc packs are manufactured using high grade stainless steel (AISI-301), ensuring high strength, high endurance to fatigue, and resistance to most environmental conditions.
+Lovejoy’s innovative disc pack profile in disc coupling products and can accommodate 1/2 to 1-1/2 degrees of angular misalignment.
+These disc packs are manufactured using high grade stainless steel (AISI-301), ensuring high strength, high endurance to fatigue, and resistance environmental conditions.

-Lovejoy offers a wide range of torsional couplings engineered to solve torsional vibration problems found in diesel engine driven equipment and other applications where torsional vibrations are prevalent.
-These include all internal combustion engines, reciprocating pumps and compressors, as well as variable frequency drives (VFD).
+Lovejoy torsional couplings are engineered to solve torsional vibration problems in applications such as diesel engine driven equipment, internal combustion engines, reciprocating pumps and compressors, and variable frequency drives (VFDs).

 Universal Joints (U-Joints)

 Lovejoy has been manufacturing universal joints for more than 50 years.
-The unique shape of the yoke is a special feature which results in exceptionally high strength, while allowing full and free movement of the joint.
+The unique shape of the yoke results in exceptionally high strength, while allowing full and free movement of the joint.
 This accounts for the high horsepower capacity at high speeds.

 Variable Speed Drives

-Variable speed drives are used because many applications operate at different speeds due to surrounding conditions.
-Revolutions per minute (RPM) of the driven shaft need to be increased or decreased when there are changes in conditions such as load fluctuations, application requirements, or other circumstances.
+Lovejoy variable speed drives are used to accommodate applications operating at different speeds due to surrounding conditions.
+Revolutions per minute (RPM) of the driven shaft are increased or decreased when there are condition changes such as load fluctuations, application requirements, or other circumstances.

 Shaft Locking Devices

-Shaft locking devices connect hubs solidly to shafts using a keyless mechanical interference fit.
-This interference fit utilizes screw tension converted into radial pressure via an inclined plane.
-This pressure expands the shaft locking device to eliminate the gap between the hub and the shaft.
-The friction bond between the shaft locking device and the shaft/hub is used to create a zero backlash connection that is easily releasable to remove the interference fit.
+Lovejoy shaft locking devices connect hubs to shafts using a keyless mechanical interference fit, which utilizes screw tension converted into radial pressure via an inclined plane.
+This pressure expands the shaft locking device to eliminate the gap between hub and shaft.
+The friction bond between the shaft locking device and the shaft/hub is used to create a zero backlash connection that is easily released to remove the interference fit.

 RunRight Rubber Suspension